eConfirmations are automated text messages about upcoming appointments that also allow the patient to confirm their appointment.

 To exclude eConfirmations from being sent on certain days of the week (e.g., weekends), or certain days (e.g., holidays), set the eConfirmation Exclusion Days.

 What happens when a patient clicks the eConfirmation URL and selects Request Callback?

-The appointment status changes to the status selected for Not Accepted and an Alert in Open Dental will notify staff (those subscribed to the Patient Requested Callback alert).
+The appointment status changes to the status selected for Not Accepted and an Alert in Open Dental notifies staff (those subscribed to the Patient Requested Callback alert).

 Note: The alert created when the patient selects Request Callback cannot be deleted but will go away once the appointment status is changed or marked complete.